jbrazda/iics-reporting-tools/README.md

 - JAVA JRE 1.8 or newer
 - Apache Ant 1.9 or newer

-> Note: By default basex runtime would be installed in the `/opt/java/library/basex` folder on Mac or Linux you have to create java folder and grant permissions to it as follows.
+> Note: By default BaseX runtime would be installed in the `/opt/java/library/basex` folder on Mac or Linux you have to create java folder and grant permissions to it as follows.
 You can set location to a different folder if desired in step 2 of the installation guide

 ```shell
 mkdir /opt/java